Related pages

 If you already have your website development environment set up and are looking just to create a new website within this environment - or to copy an existing website into Dreamweaver, look at our Website Creation guide.
 If you're starting out with a Windows client and a Windows server, read on.

-Setting up the Website Development Environment - Overview
+Setting up the Website Development Environment - OverviewSubversion

-Clearly some form of version control was badly needed - and since Dreamweaver CS5 has inbuilt support for Subversion, that was the only realistic choice.
+Clearly some form of version control was badly needed - and since Dreamweaver CS5 has in-built support for Subversion, that was the only realistic choice.Adobe Dreamweaver logo

 We expected to be able to set this up easily.
-However, while there is an excellent tutorial on the Adobe web site on configuring Dreamweaver to use a SubVersion repository, the only instructions there on how to set SubVersion up in the first place are for a Mac client and an Apache server.
+However, while there is an excellent tutorial on the Adobe web site on configuring Dreamweaver to use an SVN repository, the only instructions there on how to set SubVersion up in the first place are for a Mac client and an Apache server.
 In common with a great many small businesses, we run Windows XP clients with a Microsoft Windows 2003 Small Business Server (running IIS), and all Adobe had to say to us was to check settings with the "Subversion repository administrator".

 In the end it turned out to be one of those things that are easy when you know how, it was finding out how that ended up taking weeks and sending us down several blind alleys.
 Here's how it should have been done:

-1) Subversion server setup
+1) Subversion server installation

-2) Subversion client setup
+2) Subversion client installation

-3) Dreamweaver/Subversion user setup
+3) Setting up the Dreamweaver/Subversion user

 First Overview | Server setup | Client setup | Dreamweaver setup